Easiest way to reach me is email: firstname.lastname@example.org

 Family and Senior portrait sessions with me are fun and lively and relaxed.
 We stroll through a park.
 I make bad jokes.
 I entertain clients by modeling awkward portrait poses.
 Clothes get a little dirty or grass stained or wet.
 We have a good time.
 The beautiful smiles and personalities come through naturally.
 Some of my favorite images are featured here.

 When I’m not snapping the shutter or writing, I grow things.
-My farmette in Sherwood, Oregon, is also home to my husband and three boys, a big yard, a large garden, nine chickens, two goats, one bunny, one cat and one dog.
+My farmette in Sherwood, Oregon, is also home to my husband and three sons, a big yard, a large garden, twelve chickens, two goats, one bunny, one cat and one dog.
 I also love a good meal (check out my food blog) or an hour on my yoga mat.
 Yoga is key to a healthy photographer.
 That equipment is heavy!
 I also run, because I can, it’s good for my heart and mental state, and…remember that part about loving a good meal?